Adit122022/CodeMitra/README.md

 ## 🚀 Vision

-StackWave is more than just a Q&A site — it's a **collaborative space** for developers and learners.
+CodeMitra is more than just a Q&A site — it's a **collaborative space** for developers and learners.

 Planned future features include: